Notes on the Geography of Malaysia: Melaka Take Two

 Here's the relic entrance, with its security-minded oblique passage.
 The seal overhead belongs to the VOC, the Dutch United East Company.

-"The only remaining part of the ancient fortress of Malacca built by Alfonso D'Albuquerque and by him named Famosa.
+Busy destroying the wall, the British caught themselves just in time, saved this gate, and posted this plaque: "The only remaining part of the ancient fortress of Malacca built by Alfonso D'Albuquerque and by him named Famosa.
 1511.
 Near this stood the bastion of Santiago."
-The British caught themselves just in time and saved this bit of the old wall.

 A more traditional building along the same alignment.